 If you're in Scotland, things are a little different and you can find out more by checking out the Student Awards Agency Scotland site here.

 How much can you borrow for a student loan?

 The amount you can borrow for your tuition fee loan will be your university’s course fee.
 This happens automatically and it isn’t something you can change.
 It will be paid directly to your university by Student Finance, so all you need to do is apply and provide them with the relevant information.

 Student maintenance loans

 It works slightly different for your maintenance loan.
 How much you can borrow will depend on a few things such as:

 As each student’s answer will be slightly different, it means that not all students will receive the same amount of money.

 However, as mentioned above, there is always plenty of additional funding available.
 So if you’re worried about how you’ll afford life at university, it’s important to do your research.
 Details of some of the additional maintenance loans and grants that are available can be found on the government’s website.

 When do I need to apply for a student loan?

 The dates change year on year as to when you can apply for your student loan.
-For example, full time students starting a university course for the academic year 2018-19 will need to apply by the 31 May 2018.
 You can keep up to date with the deadlines of when you need to apply by checking the government’s website.